wayne11301/CS301-Travel-Planner/README.md

 # CS301-Travel-Planner

 This is a traveling planner program, user can select a starting city A and a destination city B, the program will generate a closest path from A to B using BFS.
+All the city connections are from sample document "connections.txt".

 ### App Walkthough GIF